solilius/confessbook/README.md

 ## Prerequisites

 ##### 1. Facebook Page
-&emsp; If you don't already have a page use [this guide](https://www.facebook.com/help/104002523024878) to create a new Facebook Page.
+If you don't already have a page use [this guide](https://www.facebook.com/help/104002523024878) to create a new Facebook Page.
 ##### 2. Facebook App
-&emsp; Go to [Facebook for Developers](https://developers.facebook.com/apps/) and add a new app, name it as your page's name (you might need to create a Developer Account).
+Go to [Facebook for Developers](https://developers.facebook.com/apps/) and add a new app, name it as your page's name (you might need to create a Developer Account).
 ##### 3. Access Token
 * go to [Facebook's Graph API Explorer](https://developers.facebook.com/tools/explorer), and select your Facebook App from the list.
 * press on _Get Token_ and select _Get User Access Token_.